justinjest/python-essentials/lessons/01IntroToPython.md

 Your next step is to complete the coding assignment.
 As always, reach out to your mentor if you have questions, and take time to celebrate your hard work.

 ---
-This content was created by Janet Zulu, Reid Russom, and CTD volunteers—with special thanks to John McGarvey and several CTD video-creation volunteers.
-To submit feedback, please fill out the
+This content was written by Janet Zulu, Reid Russom, and CTD volunteers—with special thanks to the brain trust of John McGarvey, Rebecca Callari-Kaczmarczyk, Tom Arns, and Josh Sternfeld.
+To submit feedback, please fill out the **[CTD Curriculum Feedback Form](https://forms.gle/RZq5mav7wotFxyie6)**.
-[CTD Curriculum Feedback Form].